zzangupenn/utilitySuite/README.md

 <h3 align="center"> <em>🚀✨ Cut through boilerplate.
 Save time.
 Stay focused.</em> 🔥⚡️</h3>

+## 🧱 Usage
+The package is setup so that it only import libraries needed when you create and object.
+So just pip install needed package as you go.

 ## ⚙️ Available Tools
 | Name             | Description |
 |------------------|-------------|
 | [`utilitySuite`](https://github.com/zzangupenn/utilitySuite/blob/main/utilitySuite/__init__.py)   | Root package entry — supports lazy loading so only the tools you import get loaded.
 Clean, efficient, and namespace-friendly.
 Can also be imported as an [***Suite***](https://github.com/zzangupenn/utilitySuite/blob/main/utilitySuite/utilitysuite.py) |